Tips for Distance Learning

 For advice, consider following discussions in the LINCS Community of Practice, specifically the Integrating Technology group.
 To ask questions about some of these issues join LINCS.
 Then join the Integrating Technology group.
 Please be sure to check with your state adult basic education agency for local guidance.

-Join our weekly Distance Learning Strategy Sessions!
-Held every Friday at 10 AM PST, 12 PM CST and 1 PM EST via Zoom, the EdTech Center convenes leaders, practitioners, educators and more to share and discuss your distance learning questions.
+Every 2nd Friday – Distance Education Strategy Sessions: Held every 2nd Friday at 10 AM PST, 12 PM CST and 1 PM EST via Zoom, the EdTech Center convenes leaders, practitioners, educators and more to share and discuss your distance learning questions.
 Register here.

 Guidance for Programs – How to Rapidly Set-Up & Implement Distance Learning Programs